t-benze/inkstain/project-docs/architecture.md

 - **react-router-dom**: Declarative routing for React applications, facilitating navigation between components.
 - **i18next**: i18n framework.

+## Testing

+This project uses cypress for e2e testing (both api and ui) and UI component testing.

 ## Project Utilities

 - **NX**: Tooling to support a monorepo structure, improve build times, and manage the linking of library dependencies in an Integrated Repos manner.